Rogier van der Weyden, 1399 -1464. Altarpiece fragment, Mary Magdalene reading. National Gallery (Great Britain). Available through ArtSTOR

 - What reasons or evidence does the author supply to convince me?
 Where is the strongest or most effective evidence the author offers -- and why is it compelling?

 - Is there any place in the text where the reasoning breaks down?
-Are there things that do not make sense, conclusions that are drawn prematurely, moments where the writer undermines his or her purposes?
+Are there things that do not make sense, conclusions that are drawn prematurely, moments where the writer undermines their purposes?

 4. Look for repetitions and patterns

-The way language is chosen, used, and positioned in a text can be an important indication of what an author considers crucial and what he or she expects you to glean from his argument.
+The way language is chosen, used, and positioned in a text can be an important indication of what an author considers crucial and what they expect you to glean from their argument.

 It can also alert you to ideological positions, hidden agendas or biases.
 Be watching for: